domjarkey/concise/README.md

 #> # ℹ 40 more rows
 ```

+Note: If the column of an input data.frame is a named vector, the
+`<column_name>.nm` pronoun can be used in `rmap` and `cmutate` function
+definitions in a similar fashion.

 ### Recursion in `concise`

 It can sometimes be useful to define a function recursively, performing